infamousjoeg/atm/README.md

 ```

 ## Testing
-To run all tests in the suite execute the following in the root directory:
+To run all tests in the suite execute the following in the project root directory:
 ```bash
 go test
 ```